-- 10.3 The site's evidential value primarily focuses on its potential to contain below ground archaeological features and deposits which will elucidate the changing nature of land use west of Stafford town centre. - 10.4 In particular, there is potential for prehistoric and Roman archaeological deposits to survive on the low ground in the north of the site; i.e. at Doxey and Castlefields.
-There is also potential for the survival of the lodge building to the medieval Stafford Castle on the higher ground in the east. - 10.5 There is also potential to better understand the post-medieval management of the watermeadow system at Stafford, through the investigation of the surviving, but much degraded, earthworks south and east of Doxey village. - Although it is clear that many of the surviving buildings are of 20th century date, the remaining buildings of the Castle Engine Works, for instance, provide an opportunity to better understand the rise of industrial manufacturing at Stafford and document its role in the town's development in the Industrial Revolution through investigation and recording ahead of their demolition.
+- 8.4 The site's evidential value primarily focuses on its potential to contain below ground archaeological features and deposits which will elucidate the changing nature of land use west of Stafford town centre. - 8.5 In particular, there is potential for prehistoric and Roman archaeological deposits to survive on the low ground in the north of the site; i.e. at Doxey and Castlefields.
+There is also potential for the survival of the medieval lodge building to the medieval Stafford Castle on the higher ground in the east, along with the structural remains of Burleyfields Farm located in the north beside the disused railway line. - 8.6 There is also potential to better understand the post-medieval management of the watermeadow system at Stafford, through the investigation of the surviving, but much degraded, earthworks south and east of Doxey village. - 8.7 Although it is clear that many of the surviving buildings are of 20th century date, the remaining buildings of the Castle Engine Works, for instance, provide an opportunity to better understand the rise of industrial manufacturing at Stafford and document its role in the town's development in the Industrial Revolution through investigation and recording ahead of their demolition.